docker/docs/desktop/hardened-desktop/admin-controls/configure-ac.md

 >
 >Admin Controls is available to Docker Business customers only.

-This page contains information about how administrators can configure Admin Controls to specify and lock configuration parameters to create a standardized Docker Desktop environment across the organization.
+This page contains information about how admins can configure Admin Controls to specify and lock configuration parameters to create a standardized Docker Desktop environment across the organization.

 Admin Controls is designed specifically for organizations who don’t give developers root access to their machines.